anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO1-MANUAL-CHANGE.md

 ✓ **Manual Change**: Made a direct change to VM configuration (stopped the VM)
 ✓ **Drift Detection**: ArgoCD detected the configuration drift (OutOfSync status)
-✓ **Automatic Correction**: ArgoCD automatically reverted the change
+✓ **Correction**: ArgoCD reverted the change
 ✓ **State Restoration**: VM was restarted with the correct Git-defined configuration
 ✓ **GitOps Enforcement**: Demonstrated that Git is the single source of truth

 ## Key Learning Points

 - **Configuration Drift**: Manual changes to resources are detected by ArgoCD
-- **Self-Healing**: GitOps automatically corrects unauthorized changes
+- **Manual Correction**: GitOps corrects unauthorized changes through manual sync operations
 - **Audit Trail**: All changes and corrections are logged in ArgoCD
 - **Consistency**: Git repository remains the authoritative source of configuration
 - **Operational Safety**: Prevents configuration drift in production environments